+Installing the Microsoft Project Macros

-To Install the Microsoft Project Macros
+To install the Microsoft Project macros, perform the following procedure:

-1 Double-click the TrackRecord Integration.mpt file in the TrackRecord folder.

-By default, the TrackRecord Integration.mpt file is installed in the C:\Program Files\Compuware\TrackRecord folder.
-Microsoft Project opens.

-2 If the Microsoft Project Macro warning dialog (Figure 7-1) opens, click Enable Macros.

-This dialog will not display if you have cleared the Always ask before opening projects with macros checkbox.
+- 1 Double-click the TrackRecord Integration.mpt file in the TrackRecord folder. - By default, the Integration.mpt file is installed in the TrackRecord folder.
+Microsoft Project opens. - 2 If the Microsoft Project Macro warning dialog (Figure 8-1) opens, click Enable Macros. - This dialog will not display if you have cleared the Always ask before opening projects with macros checkbox.

-Figure 7-1 Microsoft Project Window
+Figure 8-1 Microsoft Project Window